Help: I Dyed My Hair at Home but Couldn’t Cover All of My Grays!April 16, 2020

 Covering your gray hair at home is simple in theory — you select the correct color of boxed hair dye, apply and voilà.
 However, we all know it’s never that easy.
-There are always a few gray hairs that make it under the radar and show up at the very end, just when you thought your job was done.
+There are always a few gray hairs that fly under the radar and then show up at the very end, just when you thought your job was done.
 According to Matrix celebrity colorist and all-around hair guru George Papanikolas, your hair-dye formulation or your method of application could be to blame.
 Ahead, he explains what you could be doing wrong and shares his tips for covering your gray hair at home.

 Why Your Hair Dye Isn’t Covering All of Your Gray Hair